samuelfchen/rda-1/README.md

 * **FromRda(rda)**: restores the object's specific properties from values in a given RDA container, for de-serialization.

-Object serialization using RDA container is explained in-details in [this article](https://foldda.github.io/rda/object-serialization-pattern).
+The "RDA Method" of object-serialization is discussed in [this article](https://foldda.github.io/rda/object-serialization-pattern).

 #### _Test Cases_